aer0ss/aerofs/src/lizard/README.md

 If you're working on Hosted Private Cloud, you need to run the Celery worker to process the tasks.

+1. Activate Virtualenv: `$ . env/bin/activate`
-1. Run Celery: `$ ./env/bin/celery worker -A "lizard.celery_worker.celery" -l DEBUG --beat`
+2. Run Celery: `$ ./env/bin/celery worker -A "lizard.celery_worker.celery" -l DEBUG --beat`

 #### Create test user with real license

 This will be needed to test the HPC Deployment flow locally.
+Activate the virtualenv with `$ . env/bin/activate` and run ` $ python create_test_user_and_license.py`.
-When you run the `create_test_user_and_license.py` script, a user is created with a fake license file.
+When you run this script, a user is created with a fake license file.
+Take a look at the script to see the available arguments.
+It is worth noting that there is an option to only sign up the user.

 To attach a real license file, open up your local mysql server as root: `mysql -uroot`